GridTICs/SmartHome/matr-app/README.md

 ### Prerequisites

 * Create a Matr account [in the following page](https://platform.matrproject.com/sign-up)
+* Activate your Matr account (¿click en email?)
-* Look for SmartHome app in Matr Hub.
-Fork the project SmartHome
+* Look for SmartHome app in Matr Hub (click in A), look for SmartHome app (see B), then fork the project SmartHome (click in C)

 ### Architecture